 CELEBRATING THE GIFT OF THE HOLY SPIRIT

-This weekend we are celebrating the gift of the Holy Spirit.
-This is the Feast of Pentecost.
 The Greek word for Pentecost means “fiftieth,” and in early Christian times referred to the entire Fifty Days of Easter.
-Pentecost has its roots in the Jewish festival of Weeks which is the fifty day celebration following Passover.
+Pentecost has its roots in the Jewish Festival of Weeks which is the fifty day celebration following Passover.
 It was a harvest festival in which the first fruits of the harvest were offered to God in gratitude.
 It eventually became associated with the giving of the Ten Commandments to Moses on Mount Sinai.
 Early Christians reinterpreted the Jewish festival as a commemoration of the coming of the Holy Spirit because the Acts of the Apostles records that the Holy Spirit came to the disciples when the festival of Pentecost was fulfilled.